MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/no-dataroles-support.md

 The `dataRoles` capabilities model allows you to receive updates from Power BI without binding data.

-This means that you can render a visual and use the *update* method to change the format settings even if the data-buckets are empty, or if your visual doesn't use any data roles at all.
+Using the `dataRoles` capabilities model, you can render a visual and use the *update* method to change the format settings even if the data-buckets are empty, or if your visual doesn't use any data roles.

 The following tabs show two examples of a Power BI visual.
-One visual requires binding data, and the other uses the *no data roles* feature and doesn't require binding data.
+The first visual requires binding data.
+The second visual uses the *no data roles* feature and doesn't require binding data.

 ### [Binding data required](#tab/NoDataroles)